How to Buy a Men's Wallet

-Yes, there's an overwhelming number of options in terms of brand and models, but it turns out many of them are almost identical.
-You can save your time and money, and focus instead on finding the men's wallet that's right for your needs and budget.
+Despite an overwhelming number of options in terms of brands and models, many men's wallets are almost identical.
+You can save your time and money, and focus instead on finding the wallet that's right for you.

 Leather billfolds are available in a range of prices, mostly reflecting the brand name, quality of leather, and quality of construction.
-But they will all hold your cash and credit about the same.
+But they'll all hold your cash and credit about the same.

 Higher quality leather will age better, developing a patina over time, while cheaper leather will crack and peel after a few years or less.
 More expensive wallets will certainly note that they're constructed with full-grain leather, which is the highest quality.
 If the product info just says "leather," you can bet it's lower quality corrected leather.